ShlomyR/My_school_projects/README.md

 # Project: 06-Function_Template

 In the 06-Function_Template project, function templates are utilized in C++.
 It demonstrates the usage of generic functions that can work with different data types.
+In the end it became a play ground for template functions :).

 # Project: 07-class-template

 The 07-class-template project demonstrates the concept of class templates in C++.
-It shows how to create a generic class that can handle different data types.
+It shows how to create a generic class that can handle different data types in linked list.

 # Project: 10-massege

-The 10-massege project involves a messaging system implementation in C++.
-It provides functionalities for sending and receiving messages between users.
+The 10-massage project involves a simple polymorphism concept.

 # Project: 11-TinyVirtualMachine